xL1fer/RI_2022_2023/README.md

 # RI-2022 practical assignment (IR-system)

 Fully functional IR system.
-Here, there can be find a definition of a generic enough search engine API, that was completed and implemented with the most adequate IR methods learned during the classes.
+Here can be found a definition of a generic enough search engine API, that was completed and implemented with the most adequate IR methods learned during the classes.

 ## Table-of-Contents